-It’s easy to imagine why the inhabitants of Israel will dwell safely with confidence.
-The inhabitants of Israel will know that they have a Protector who can annihilate anyone who may pose a threat to them as the Lord will have demonstrated His strength through the rout of His people’s enemies.
+It’s easy to imagine why the inhabitants of Israel will feel safe.
+They will know that they have a Protector who can destroy anyone who may pose a threat to them.

 Ezekiel 38:11: Unwalled Villages & Cattle

-Consider Zechariah 2:1-5; a passage that I believe concerns the Millennium given the details that are found later in the chapter.
-The passage mentions that Jerusalem will be a city without walls to accommodate the large population and the cattle that live there.
+Zechariah 2:1-5 is a passage about the Millennium.
+It states that Jerusalem will be a city without walls because of the large population and the cattle that live there:

 These details align with Ezekiel 38:11, which describes Israel as a land of unwalled villages and a land where its inhabitants own cattle: